Environmental site assessments shall be completed prior to all real estate property transfers to or from the University of Chicago.

-This policy ensures that the University does not unintentionally acquire real estate property subject to environmental liabilities, regulations, or requirements and creates procedures for acquiring and evaluating information concerning potential environmental liabilities prior to the acquisition of real estate property.
+This policy provides procedures for evaluating properties to ensure the University of Chicago does not unintentionally acquire real estate property subject to environmental liabilities, regulations, or requirements.

 Authority and Responsibility

-- Managing consultants that are hired to conduct environmental assessments for the University;
+- Acting as the point of contact for consultants who are hired to conduct environmental assessments for the University;

-- Providing recommendations to the Office of Legal Counsel about the transfer of the property.
+- Providing recommendations to the Office of Legal Counsel and the Project Manager based on the findings of the environmental site assessment report.

-- Providing Environmental Health and Safety with property information; and
+- Providing Environmental Health and Safety with property information required by the environmental consultant to conduct the environmental site assessment;

 Office of Legal Counsel is responsible for: